denten-books/plain-text/1-chapter.md

 artifacts conceal a number of design choices, obscuring  the flows of code and codex under the familiar guise of surface representation.
 The digital book is not just a book.
-It is a universal Turing machine, a machine, that besides effecting the figures of reading and writing, holds the potential to effect all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
+It is a universal Turing machine, a machine, that besides incorporating the figures of reading and writing, holds the potential to effect all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
 It is finally to make it available to interpretation---that is to free play of ideas.
 I would like to know what happens in the metaphorical transference between the book and the device emulating the book.
 Knowing in that sense allows me to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that